yasui-i/Create-Railway-Operations/README.md

 **Audio Pack System**
 - Audio packs load from `config/railway_operations/audio/` as `.zip` files or directories.
 - `pack.json` supports simple mode (single file) and template mode (language + station name splicing).
-- Server builds a binary bundle of all packs and syncs to clients during the **configuration phase** (before the player joins the world), using SHA-256 verification and chunked transfer — identical to `custom-train-door`'s sync pattern.
+- Server builds a binary bundle of all packs and syncs to clients during the **configuration phase** (before the player joins the world), using SHA-256 verification and chunked transfer.
 - On-demand lazy-load fallback for clients that miss chunks during sync.

 **Ghost Seat**